 You may be a strong, successful, independent woman.
 Keeping things looking functional on the outside is exhausting.
 All the while you may be dealing with things like this on inside.
 Online individual therapy is available.

 - Sleep issues: insomnia, over-sleeping, nightmares

 - Anxiety: excessive worrying about all that is going on and all that could go wrong

-- Addictive behaviors: distracting with being a workaholic, helping others who don’t want your help ( i.e. codependently smothering or trying to control or fix loved ones)
+- Addictive behaviors: distracting with being a workaholic, helping others who don’t want your help ( i.e. codependent smothering or trying to control or fix loved ones)

-- Relationship issues: conflicts and arguments with partners, co-workers, friends and family members or pulling away from them and questioning your place in these relationships
+- Relationship issues: conflict and arguments with partner, co-workers, friends and family members or pulling away from them and questioning your place in these relationships

 - Mood issues: feelings of sadness, loneliness or numbness

 I believe that individual therapy is best when it is a collaboration.
 Based upon over 30 years working with thousands of women I have learned a lot about what works in therapy and what does not.
 If you’ve been in psychotherapy or counseling before you may have had a rather passive therapist.
 “How did that make you feel?”
 “Tell me more about that.”
 I am clearly interested in how you feel, but that’s not what counseling with me will be like.

 We will collaborate as we work together.
 Online therapy can be one of the things that helps you make sustainable changes in your life.
 It’s about healing old wounds so you can move on with your life.
 It is clear to me that most women don’t acknowledge or see their own resilience.
 I help with that.